thealchemist26/MSIView-MassSpecImaging-Software/README.md

-Mass Spectrometry Imaging (MSI) Visualizer is a Python package designed to visualize and analyze mass spectrometry imaging data stored in imzML format.
+Mass-spec-imaging-viewer is a Python package designed to visualize and analyze mass spectrometry imaging data stored in imzML format.
 The tool enables researchers to explore molecular distributions across tissue samples through an interactive visualization interface.

 Let's look at how the visualization workflow operates:

 ![image](https://github.com/user-attachments/assets/0411ba30-46c2-4ea4-8719-043a6fddf091)

 The diagram above illustrates the key components of the MSI Visualizer: